-18th August, 2016 - Raksha Bandhan is a festival celebrating the bond of affection between brothers and sisters.
-The day when the siblings pray for each others' well being and wish for each others' happiness and goodwill.
+19th August, 2024 - Raksha Bandhan is a festival celebrating the bond of affection between brothers and sisters.
+The day when the siblings pray for each other’s' wellbeing and wish for each other’s happiness and goodwill.
 As the name 'Raksha Bandhan' suggests, 'a bond of protection'.

-11th October, 2016 - Dussehra or Vijaya Dashmi is one of the most popular Hindu festivals celebrated with joie de vivre across India.
-The festival of Dussehra is the principle celebration in many parts of the country.
+12th October, 2024 - Dussehra or Vijay Dashami is one of the most popular Hindu festivals celebrated with joie de vivre across India.
+The festival of Dussehra is a principle celebration in many parts of the country.
 It is celebrated with great fanfare in Kullu in Himachal Pradesh, Varanasi in Uttar Pradesh, Mysore in Karnataka and slightly differently as Durga puja in West Bengal.

-30th October, 2016 - Diwali has many legends and religious accounts to it.
-Lights and diyas are lit to signifying the driving away of darkness and ignorance, as well as the awakening of the light within ourselves.
-Diwali is a time for family gatherings, food, celebration and pooja.
+30th October, 2024 - Diwali has many legendary and religious accounts to it.
+Lights and diyas are lit to signify the driving away of darkness and ignorance, as well as the awakening of the light within ourselves.
+Diwali is a time for family gatherings, relishing food, celebrations and pooja.
 The goddess Laxmi plays a major role in this festival, as do Ram and Sita.

-25th December, 2016 - When Rome was a great Empire ruled by Caesar Augustus and Israel was governed by King Herod, in the village of Nazareth lived Joseph and Mary.
+25th December, 2024 - When Rome was a great Empire ruled by Caesar Augustus and Israel was governed by King Herod, in the village of Nazareth lived Joseph and Mary.
 Joseph was a carpenter and Mary was a young virgin who would become his wife.
-Mary told Joseph of a dream in which she was visited by an angel who told her she had been chosen to bear the Son of God and his name was to be Jesus.
+Mary told Joseph of a dream in which she was visited by an angel who told her that she had been chosen to bear the Son of God, and his name was to be Jesus.